-Google Tag Manager: Flexible, scalable tag management across web and mobile
+Google Tag Manager: Scalable web and mobile tag management

 The new Google Tag Manager integration from mParticle helps product and marketing teams easily launch pixels and trackers without pre-built connectors across web and mobile applications and collect customer data consistently and compliantly, at scale.